dostaglou/StimulusStreamSubWithJobs/README.md

 # README

-This is to describe a simple implementation of using a Stimulus controller to listen to a channel and replace
+This is to describe a simple implementation of using a Stimulus controller to listen to a channel and replace the content of a data stream